hamacjumar/editor-sub-extensions/CodeMirrorThemes/README.md

 Exported By: Jumar B. Hamac<br>

 This is an extension for adding some CodeMirror themes to the code editor.
+You can also use this as a reference if you want to create themes for the Editor.

+You can look for more themes [here](https://www.jsdelivr.com/package/npm/codemirror?tab=files) if you want to export them into the Editor of DroidScript.

 Themes: